mantidproject/mantid/docs/source/algorithms/ReflectometryILLPreprocess-v1.rst

 The algorithm can be thought as an 'advanced loader', and should be used to load both direct beam and reflected beam measurements.

 The *OutputWorkspace* can be further fed to :ref:`ReflectometryILLSumForeground <algm-ReflectometryILLSumForeground>`.

-The algorithm adds the following sample log entries to the *OutputWorkspace*:

 The option *Slit Normalisation AUTO* will select the slit normalisation depending on the instrument: for D17 and FIGARO, the slit normalisation will be turned on and off, respectively.